 \section{Discussion and future work}

-GP$_{\text{NAF}}$ is a novel statistical modeling framework specifically designed to model spatial processes characterized by complex, nonstationary, and anisotropic covariance structures.
+GP$_{\text{NAF}}$ is a novel statistical spatial modeling framework specifically designed to model spatial processes characterized by complex, nonstationary, and anisotropic covariance structures.
 Unlike traditional geostatistical methods, which often assume stationarity or rely on rigid parametric forms, GP$_{\text{NAF}}$ leverages the expressive power of neural networks to learn flexible, data-driven spatial transformations.
-Central to its architecture is the use of normalizing flows—a sequence of invertible, differentiable mappings—for warping the spatial domain.
+Central to its architecture is the use of normalizing flows, a sequence of invertible, differentiable mappings, for warping the spatial domain.
 This framework, facilitated through NAFs, inherently enforces injectivity, thereby ensuring smooth, one-to-one mappings of the input space.
 Such a constraint prevents pathological behaviors like space-folding, which can compromise the interpretability and validity of spatial predictions.
-The warping also provides interpretable insights into spatial deformations such as local stretches, compressions, and directional anisotropies.
+The warping also provides interpretable insights into spatial deformations through local stretches, compressions, and directional anisotropies.
 The NAFs can be contrasted with vanilla feedforward networks which, while expressive, do not naturally enforce invertibility and thus lack a clear geometric interpretation of their outputs.

 GP$_{\text{NAF}}$ extends the GP$_{\text{deepspat}}$ modeling framework of \cite{zammit2021deep}, which was designed for 1D and 2D spatial processes and required choosing distinct warping units: GP$_{\text{NAF}}$ can be used to model processes in higher-dimensional spatial domains with relative ease.
 This flexibility opens the door to a wide range of applications spanning the geosciences and environmental sciences.
-Our experimental results show that GP$_{\text{NAF}}$ not only provides accurate predictions, but also yields well-calibrated uncertainty estimates.
 From a computational standpoint, the implementation of GP$_{\text{NAF}}$ benefits from modern deep learning ecosystems such as PyTorch, which facilitate efficient gradient-based training and inference via automatic differentiation and GPU acceleration.
 These capabilities are crucial for scaling the method to large spatial datasets, which are prevalent in modern geostatistical applications.